alcy/perf-cal-2020/pcal20.md

 More details about the data collection procedures can be found in References 1 and 2 below.

-The last tool on that list, PDQ (Pretty Damn Quick), is a [software tool](http://www.perfdynamics.com/Tools/PDQcode.html), written in C by the author.
+The last tool on that list, PDQ (Pretty Damn Quick), is a [software tool](http://www.perfdynamics.com/Tools/PDQcode.html), written in C (also available in other languages - Perl and R) by the author.
 It comprises a [library of functions](http://www.perfdynamics.com/Tools/PDQman.html) for solving queue-theoretic performance models.
 An example of how it is used will be presented momentarily.